-At the provincial level, the throughput rates are: 36% for N programmes; 28/% for NC(V) programmes; and 69% for Other programmes.
-This mimics the national pattern, with learners faring better in N-programmes than in NC(V) courses and Other programmes exhibiting throughput rates that are significantly higher than the other two programme types.
-The throughput rates for this college show 36% for N-programmes , 39% for NC(V) programmes and 77% for Other programmes.
+At the provincial level, the throughput rates are: 44% for N programmes; 32% for NC(V) programmes; and 69% for Other programmes.
+This mimics the national pattern, with learners faring better in N than in NC(V) programmes, and programmes in the 'other' category exhibiting throughput rates that are significantly higher than the other two programme types.
+The throughput rates for this college are 20% for N-programmes and 21% for NC(V) programmes.
+The college fares the same as the provincial average for N-programmes but worse in respect of throughput rates for NC(V) programmes.
+Both college and province fare worse than the national average throughput rates for N and NC(V) programmes.
+Figures are not provided for Other programmes as these are not offered by the college.